core-wg/resource-directory/draft-ietf-core-resource-directory.md

 	<section title="Resource Instance 'ins' attribute">

 	 	 <t>
 	 	 The Resource Instance "ins" attribute is an identifier for this resource, which makes it possible to distinguish from other similar resources.
-This attribute is similar in use to the "Instance" portion of a DNS-SD record, and SHOULD be unique across resources with the same Resource Type attribute in the domain it is used.
+This attribute is similar in use to the "Instance" portion of a DNS-SD record, and SHOULD be unique across resources with the same Resource Type attribute in the Domain it is used.
 A Resource Instance might be a descriptive string like "Ceiling Light, Room 3", a short ID like "AF39" or a unique UUID or iNumber.
 This attribute is used by a Resource Directory to distinguish between multiple instances of the same resource type within a system.
 	 	 </t>

 	 	 <t>
-	 	 This attribute MUST be no more than 63 octets in length.
+	 	 This attribute MUST be no more than 63 bytes in length.
 The resource identifier attribute MUST NOT appear more than once in a link description.
          </t>

 	</section>